Sailing Holidays in Cape Verde

 With 10 individual and enchanting islands to discover, Cape Verde is the hidden gem of bucket list sailing destinations.

-Jutting up from the Atlantic, some 500km west of the coast of Africa, this tropical archipelago has a charming blend of volcanic mountains, sandy beaches and peaceful seaside villages.
+Jutting up from the Atlantic, some 500km west of the coast of Africa, the tropical archipelago of Cape Verde has a charming blend of volcanic mountains, sandy beaches and peaceful seaside villages.

-Situated on the North East trade wind belt gives Cape Verde a constant breeze – perfect for a good sailing holiday.
-Schooner Oosterschelde frequents these islands most winters and the usual force 4-7 wind speeds means she can effortlessly island-hop under full sail, making a new location most days.
-The distance between the islands paired with these great wind conditions makes sailing in Cape Verde the perfect destination for those seeking a sailing holiday discovering anchorages off the beaten track, away from the tourist hustle and bustle.
+Situated on the North East trade wind belt gives Cape Verde a constant breeze – perfect for an adventure sailing holiday.
+Dutch tall ship Oosterschelde frequents these islands most winters and the usual force 4-7 wind speeds means she can effortlessly island-hop under full sail, making a new location most days.
+The distance between the islands paired with these great wind conditions makes sailing in Cape Verde the perfect destination for those seeking an offshore sailing holiday discovering beautiful anchorages off the beaten track, away from the tourist hustle and bustle.

 Exploring this chain of islands by boat is the easiest and best way to experience everything that Cape Verde has to offer.
 Known locally as Cabo Verde, (the “Green Cape”) the islands are famous for their warm tropical climate, floral landscapes, wonderful musicians and delicious cuisine.
-With 10 enchanted islands to discover, each varies wonderfully in its offerings to visitors with São Vicente home to the cultural capital of the islands while Mindelo throbs with bars and local music clubs.
+With 10 enchanted islands to discover, each varies wonderfully in its offerings to travellers.